reiddraper/data-traceability/data-traceability.markdown

 pipeline.
 We never replaced `rawData` and hence it would be available for any such debugging later.

-To further advantage of immutability, we persisted our data under a compound key of identifier and timestamp.
+To take further advantage of immutability, we persisted our data under a compound key of identifier and timestamp.
 This helped us find the exact inputs to any of our data processing steps, which saved time when we had to debug an issue.